Information for Current Scholars

 1997 through a grant from the Chevron Corporation to provide opportunities for women in science and

-engineering careers and to increase the retention of female students, faculty and staff through programs,
+engineering careers and to increase the retention of women students, faculty and staff through programs,

 training, and mentoring.
 Examples of programs offered through WISEM include the Women Graduate

-Students (WGS) group, Women's History Month activities, Community Outreach Programs, Female
+Students (WGS) group, Women's History Month activities, Community Outreach Programs, Women

 Faculty Meetings, and the Chevron Lecture Series.